reach2sayan/Expression_Differentiator/README.md

 # Expression Differentiator

-A header-only C++20 library for symbolic expression trees, symbolic differentiation, and automatic differentiation — forward mode (dual numbers), reverse mode (adjoint backpropagation), second-order (Hessian) computation, and parallel reverse-mode Jacobians.
+A header-only C++20 library for symbolic expression trees, symbolic differentiation, and automatic differentiation — forward mode (dual numbers), reverse mode (adjoint backpropagation), and second-order (Hessian) computation.

 ## What it does